 The School is active within the local community.
 Staff and students take an active part in a range of Local Authority events, from attending Council led meetings to sporting and cultural activities to professional development opportunities as part of the local Teaching School Alliance.
-COVID has significantly reduced these opportunities in this year.
+Students also fundraise for local charities such as Southend Food bank and HARP.